OPCFoundation/opcua-webapi-dotnet/docs/DefaultApi.md

 <a id="findservers"></a>
 # **FindServers**
-> FindServersResponse FindServers (FindServersRequest? findServersRequest = null)
+> FindServersResponse FindServers (FindServersRequest findServersRequest = null)